Adding ceiling insulation in NEPA will help lower utility bills, improve temperature regulation, and reduce sound transmission between rooms.

-Choosing the best ceiling insulation depends on various factors, including your budget, how much insulation is currently above each ceiling, and whether or not your home is finished.
-Here are the most common types:
+Choosing the best ceiling insulation depends on several factors, including your budget, the amount of insulation currently above each ceiling, and whether your home is finished.
+Here are the most common types used in homes and businesses:

 1. Spray Foam Insulation